 To help with this use the do not disturb feature in Slack to set your working hours and update your custom status when you’re not immediately reachable at your desk during the workday.

 Working from home means you’re likely not walking around as much as you would in a large office space, so remember to keep moving for your health and sanity.
 Schedule workouts at the beginning or end of your workday, and remember to take a break in the late morning and afternoon to get out and get a breath of fresh air.

 Remember to interact with others

-To combat this, I tend to go out for lunch a few times a week to interact with strangers, and I check in once a day with a few dedicated social channels in our Slack workspace that are related to different topics that I’m interested in.
-If I’m feeling cooped up from working alone at home, I’ll occasionally spend a day working at my local library.
+To combat this, I tend to go out for lunch a few times a week to interact with strangers and I check in once a day with a few dedicated social channels in our Slack workspace that center on different topics I’m interested in.
+If I’m feeling cooped-up from working alone at home, I’ll occasionally spend a day working at my local library.
 I sit at a desk, put on my headphones to listen to custom white noise sounds from nature and then plug away in my own little world.